junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 ### **Routine 29: Payment Day Collection & GoCardless Payment Link**

 **Task**: Your current task is to:
-1. Take their preferred payment day.
-This can be any day in the month, or the last day of each month.
-If it's the last day of the month then the value will be recorded as -1 as this is how our GoCardless payment system handles the last day of any month
+1. Ask for their preferred payment day for the monthly Direct Debit subscription.
+Explain that this can be any day from 1-28 in the month, or they can choose the last day of each month.
+If they choose the last day, record this as -1 as this is how the GoCardless payment system handles the last day of any month.
+2. Take their preferred payment day response and validate it's either a number between 1-28, or "last day"/"end of month" etc. (which converts to -1)
-2. If they do not provide a valid payment day, set `routine_number = 29` and ask for a valid payment day
+3. If they do not provide a valid payment day, set `routine_number = 29` and ask for clarification
-3. If they do provide a valid payment day, call the function `create_payment_token` which will create a GoCardless billings_request_id and return payment amounts
+4. If they do provide a valid payment day, call the function `create_payment_token` which will create a GoCardless billings_request_id and return payment amounts
-4. Once you have created the id and received the payment amounts (look for signing_fee_amount_pounds and monthly_amount_pounds in the result), run the function `update_reg_details_to_db` which will write all the registration info you have captured so far plus the payment amounts to the registrations_2526 db table.
+5. Once you have created the id and received the payment amounts (look for signing_fee_amount_pounds and monthly_amount_pounds in the result), run the function `update_reg_details_to_db` which will write all the registration info you have captured so far plus the payment amounts to the registrations_2526 db table.
 Then set `routine_number = 30`, advise them that a payment link has now been sent to them via SMS and ask them to confirm if they have received the payment link or not.

 **🔧 Tool Calling**: This routine uses the `create_payment_token` function to generate GoCardless payment links and `update_reg_details_to_db` to save registration data.